-An employee turns up at work each day and you can tell them what to do, how to do it, when to do it and where to do it.
-They cannot send a replacement person.
-They expect that when they finish one task you’ll find them something else to do, and in turn you expect them to carry on working on a new task when they finish the old one.
+However, an employee turns up at work each day and you can tell them what to do, how to do it, when to do it and where to do it.
+They can’t send a replacement person.
+They expect that when they finish one task you’ll find them another to do, and in turn you expect them to continue working on a new task when they finish the old one.
 They have performance reviews, sick pay, holiday pay and potentially pension or bonus schemes.
 They go to staff events, staff training, park in the staff car park and their name is on the internal contact list.
 They are very much ‘part and parcel’ of the company.
 If they make a mistake, they correct it in the employer’s time, and there’s rarely any suggestion that they could be sued (unless they are guilty of fraud).

 This is obviously quite simplistic, but it’s how IR35 cases are decided.
-HMRC (or the Courts) will look at where you fit in between those two extreme examples, and if you’re deemed to be an employee then you’ll have tax and NI to pay on what you should have taken as wages (which is 95% of your income).
+HMRC (or the Courts) will look at where you fit in between these two extreme examples, and if you’re deemed to be an employee then you’ll have tax and NI to pay on what you should have taken as wages.

 How will I know if my contract is within IR35?

 IR35 itself depends on several factors, and this isn’t just the written contract itself but the theoretical contract that exists between you and the end client.
 It’s therefore not possible to avoid IR35 purely by having a well written contract, as it would simply be dismissed as a sham if it’s not realistic.

 1. Personal Service – if the contract requires you specifically then it’s a contract of service and therefore this may indicate that you are ‘employed’.
 If you can send a substitute then this may indicate that it’s a contract for services which cannot then be seen as employment.
 This is often deemed the strongest argument against IR35, providing it’s a genuine right and not merely an ability to offer a substitute.